saloni1612/PromptPDF/README.md

 # PromptPDF
 PromptPDF is a local Retrieval Augmented Generation (RAG) pipeline that allows you to query any PDF document using a Large Language Model (LLM).
-It is designed to provide full control and transparency over each component, including PDF parsing, text chunking, embedding generation, semantic retrieval, and context-based response generation.
+It includes PDF parsing, text chunking, embedding generation, semantic retrieval, and context-based response generation.

 ## Features